electricimp/Promise/README.md

 #### Return Value ####

-Promise &mdash; A promise that resolves with the first resolved promise’s value, or is rejected with the first rejected promise’s reason.
+Promise &mdash; A promise that resolves with the last resolved promise’s value, or is rejected with the first rejected promise’s reason.

 #### Examples ####

-In the following code, *p* resolves with value `"3"` in 2.5 seconds.
+In the following code, *p* resolves with value `3` in 2.5 seconds.
 The second function’s argument is executed only when the first promise resolves and the second one is instantiated:

 ```squirrel
 local series = [